apiaryio/apiaryio.github.com/_posts/2015-12-16-API-Blueprint-Future.md

 Next, API Blueprint resources will start affording other resource's actions.
 This interlinking of resources will help the design of hypermedia systems. [[link][6]]

-The description of a resource and its action will be untied from the protocol layer.
+We will decouple the description of a resource and its action from the protocol layer.
 Separating the two will enable abstraction and open the support for other protocols. [[link][7]]

 Finally, API Blueprint will be able to provide the modeling of application automaton.
 Hypermedia clients should not use any information about the implementation.
 Yet, having the automaton description will help the design and enable unparalleled tools. [[link][8]]